sanjeet1999/digimart_frontend/API_DOCUMENTATION.md

 #### 1. User Signup
 **POST** `/auth/signup`

-Register a new user (buyer or seller) on the platform.
+Register a new user (buyer or seller) on the platform using email and password.

 **Request Body:**
 ```json